- Sarah Slean: singer, songwriter, and music producer

 - Stephen Bowman: lawyer & managing partner, Bennett Jones LLP

-- Charles Mills: philosopher, The Graduate Center at CUNY
+- Charles Mills: philosopher, formerly The Graduate Center at CUNY

 - Janieta Eyre: photographer